gearglow/ReptiliaWithATwist/The List.md

 Luna was in an airy floral-pattern dress with a pale blue cardigan, which had Elysia stealing a few glances herself.
 Hermione was the only one not wearing a dress; she'd donned figure-hugging jeans and a gauzy white blouse over a lime-green cami, which set off her darker complexion and kept causing the other girls to almost walk into things.

-"Damn, Potter, you femme up nice for a butch," Millicent Bulstrode said as they arrived.
+"Damn, Potter, you femme up nice!"
+Millicent Bulstrode said as they arrived.

-"Thanks, Millie," Elysia said, giving her friend a once-over.
+"Thanks, Millie," Elysia said, giving her friend a once-over and biting her lip.
 Mille was in jeans, Doc Martens, a black vest tight enough to be painted on, and an open plaid button-up in Slytherin colors with the sleeves rolled up to show off her impressive biceps.
 "You look pretty damn good yourself."

 "Hey there, Heart-Breaker," Parvati greeted her.
 "Save it for the party.
 Hullo, Hermione, and happy birthday!"